-In February 2013, the Antitrust Division entered into a DPA with the Royal Bank of Scotland (RBS) for its admitted involvement in the LIBOR conspiracy and in recognition of the valuable information provided by RBS.
-Under the DPA, the Department of Justice dismissed the wire fraud and antitrust charges against RBS, subject to the bank cooperating with the LIBOR investigation, paying a criminal penalty of US\$150 million and implementing an enhanced compliance programme.
+e.g., three General Electric executives were convicted in a jury trial after the company entered into an NPA with the Antitrust Division.
+See United States v.
+Carollo, No. 1:10-cr-00654-HB (S.D.N.Y.
+11 May 2012).
+Although the three executives were accused of conspiring to manipulate the bidding process, they were the valuable information provided by RBS.
+Under the DPA, the DOJ dismissed the wire fraud and antitrust charges against RBS, subject to the bank cooperating with the LIBOR investigation, paying a criminal penalty of US\$150 million and implementing an enhanced compliance programme.

-In May 2015, in a rather exceptional move, the Department of Justice voided the NPA reached by the Antitrust Division and Fraud Section in December 2012 with UBS AG (UBS) for its involvement in the LIBOR conspiracy.
+In May 2015, in a rather exceptional move, the DOJ voided the NPA reached by the Antitrust Division and Fraud Section in December 2012 with UBS AG (UBS) for its involvement in the LIBOR conspiracy.
 The Department determined that UBS breached the LIBOR NPA, in which it had agreed to 'commit no further crimes', by engaging in fraudulent and anticompetitive conduct in relation to the FX rates market.
 As a result of the breach, UBS agreed to plead guilty to one count of wire fraud for involvement in the LIBOR conspiracy, and also agreed to pay a criminal penalty of US\$203 million.
 This result was particularly surprising in light of the fact that it was UBS that self-reported its FX-related conduct to the Department under the Division's leniency programme.